Print Options

 By the end of the third quarter students have usually selected their research supervisor.
 An appointment as a research assistant (stipend plus tuition) normally continues throughout the period of research.

-There are several special supplemental fellowships and scholarships offered by the department and the University.
+There are several special supplemental fellowships and scholarships offered by the Department and the University.
 All students seeking admission are automatically considered in the competition for these awards.
 No separate application is required.
 Students are urged to compete for the many national and other external fellowships available.

 Advanced Degrees